tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 - The true content type is inside the encryption envelope, as described below.

-When CID are being used, the content to be sent is first wrapped along with the true content type and padding into a DTLSInnerPlaintext value prior to encryption.
+When CIDs are being used, the content to be sent is first wrapped along with the true content type and padding into a DTLSInnerPlaintext value prior to encryption.
 The DTLSInnerPlaintext value is then encrypted. {{dtls-record12}} illustrates the record format.